P/E RATIO: [FAIL]

 This strategy looks at the rate which earnings grow and evaluates this rate of growth from different angles.
 The 4 tests immediately following are detailed below.

-If the growth rate of the prior three quarter's earnings, -104.33%, (versus the same three quarters a year earlier) is greater than the growth rate of the current quarter earnings, -408.82%, (versus the same quarter one year ago) then the stock fails, with one exception: if the growth rate in earnings between the current quarter and the same quarter one year ago is greater than 30%, then the stock would pass.
-The growth rate over this period for MCF is -408.8%, and it would therefore fail this test.
+If the growth rate of the prior three quarter's earnings, -125.94%, (versus the same three quarters a year earlier) is less than the growth rate of the current quarter earnings, 84.91%, (versus the same quarter one year ago) then the stock passes.

 EPS GROWTH FOR CURRENT QUARTER MUST BE GREATER THAN THE HISTORICAL GROWTH RATE: [FAIL]

 Unfortunately, the data needed to evaluate MCF is not available at this time.
 Hence, the stock fails this criterion.

 EARNINGS PERSISTENCE: [FAIL]

 Companies must show persistent yearly earnings growth.
 To fulfill this requirement a company's earnings must increase each year for a five year period.
 MCF, whose annual EPS growth before extraordinary items for the previous 5 years (from the earliest to the most recent fiscal year) were $4.10, $3.84, -$0.64, $1.53, and -$1.15, fails this test.

 LONG-TERM EPS GROWTH: [FAIL]